Talion is a finalist for Best SIEM Solution

 Ransomware can cause 3 main issues to the economy:

 • Loss of business revenue66% of businesses reported a significant loss to revenue following a ransomware attack.
-This can affect the trajectory of the organisation and their former plan for growth, whilst impacting all customers who rely on the business in their everyday life.
+This can affect the trajectory of the company and their former plan for growth, whilst impacting all customers who rely on the business in their everyday life.

 • Employee Layoffs – 29% reported being forced to lay off employees due to financial pressure following a ransomware attack.
 Often, security team members may even leave off of their own accord, due to the overwhelming atmosphere.
-Being low on staff then makes it difficult to keep the organisation running at the same efficiency and success rate within the market, as well as potentially fuelling the unemployment crisis.
+Being low on staff then makes it difficult to keep the group running at the same efficiency and success rate within the market, as well as potentially powering the unemployment crisis.

 • Business closures 34% of businesses in the UK are forced to close down as a consequence of falling victim to ransomware attacks – an extremely high number.
 This is proof that sometimes the initial attack isn’t the worst of it; it’s often the increasing pressure to build the business back up in the aftermath that leaves employees scrambling for solutions.